Aviation Section, U.S. Signal Corps: Charges and countercharges

 The commanding officer of the 1st Aero Squadron's 2nd Company at San Diego, Captain Lewis Edward Goodier, Jr., was seriously injured in a demonstration accident on 5 November 1914.
 Flying with Glenn L. Martin in a new aircraft undergoing a required competitive slow speed test, the aircraft stalled, and when Martin overcorrected with too much throttle, went into what was described as the first tailspin.
 Goodier suffered a nearly severed nose, two broken legs, a re-opened skull fracture, and a severe puncture of his knee from the drive shaft.
 The accident occurred amidst a series of fatal training crashes, all involving the Wright C pusher airplane, that resulted in six deaths between July 1913 and February 1914, and culminated in pilots refusing to fly pusher airplanes.
 After a cursory review of the crashes, school commandant Captain Arthur S. Cowan refused to discontinue use of the aircraft, dismissing the pilots as "nothing but amateurs".

-While recuperating, Goodier assisted Captain Townsend F. Dodd and 1st Lt.
-Walter Taliaferro in an attempt to prefer charges against Cowan for fraudulently collecting flight pay when he was neither certified to fly nor on flying duty.
-They were aided by Goodier's father, Lt.
-Col. Lewis Edward Goodier, Sr., Judge Advocate General of the Western Department in San Francisco, who also preferred charges against former squadron commander Captain William Lay Patterson for similar offenses, charging that he had been awarded a rating of Junior Military Aviator, and was drawing pay based on it, without being qualified to fly or being on flying duty.
+While recuperating, Goodier assisted Captain Townsend F. Dodd and 1st Lieutenant Walter Taliaferro in an attempt to prefer charges against Cowan for fraudulently collecting flight pay when he was neither certified to fly nor on flying duty.
+They were aided by Goodier's father, Lieutenant Colonel Lewis Edward Goodier, Sr., Judge Advocate General of the Western Department in San Francisco, who also preferred charges against former squadron commander Captain William Lay Patterson for similar offenses, charging that he had been awarded a rating of junior military aviator, and was drawing pay based on it, without being qualified to fly or being on flying duty.

-The charges were routed to the Chief Signal Officer at a time when Cowan's superior, Chief of the Aviation Section Lt.
-Col. Samuel Reber, himself an integral part of the accusations and also a non-flyer, was temporarily in command.
+The charges were routed to the chief signal officer at a time when Cowan's superior, Chief of the Aviation Section Lieutenant Colonel Samuel Reber, himself an integral part of the accusations and also a non-flyer, was temporarily in command.
 Reber had the charges against Cowan and Patterson dismissed, then he and Cowan charged the elder Goodier with "conduct to the prejudice of good order and discipline" for assisting in drawing up of charges against Cowan, specifying that he did so out of malice.